Between the Earth and the Stars (Bonnie Tyler album): Promotion

 Tyler announced that she had reunited with David Mackay on Jane McDonald and Friends in March 2018.
 In October, Tyler appeared on Good Morning America.
 She performed at the Brandenburg Gate in Berlin on 31 December 2018 to promote her new album and upcoming tour.
 On 22 January, Tyler's website closed, leaving a notice that read: "Check back for an exciting announcement on 31 January 2019!"
 Her website reopened the following day with a new design, featuring a short video documentary with previews of selected tracks and interviews with Tyler and Mackay.

 Singles

 On 1 February 2019, "Hold On" was released as the first single from Between the Earth and the Stars.

 Tour

-On 28 October 2018, Tyler announced that she would be embarking on a European tour in support of Between the Earth and the Stars.
-The tour will begin on 28 April 2019 at the Circus Krone in Munich, Germany, and will conclude on 1 June 2019 at the W-Festival in Frankfurt, Germany, with a total of 23 dates in venues throughout Germany, Belgium, the Netherlands, Switzerland, Luxembourg, France and Austria.
+On 28 October 2018, Tyler announced her Between the Earth and the Stars Live Tour in support of the album.
+The tour began on 28 April 2019 at the Circus Krone in Munich, Germany, and concluded on 1 June 2019 at the W-Festival in Frankfurt, Germany, with a total of 23 dates in venues throughout Germany, Belgium, the Netherlands, Switzerland, Luxembourg, France and Austria.